KeyStorke/ObjectModeler/README.md

 ## Features
 * Inheritance a fields
-* Type control
+* Control of types
 * Set default values
-* Ignore undefined fields on initialize objects
+* Ignore of undefined fields on initialize objects
 * Integrity control for models (only slots-based classes)
-* Serialisation a objects in dict
+* Serialisation an objects in dict

 ## Examples